November 7th, 2012

 Most people try to do everything (e.g., balance transfers) EXCEPT doing what really matters: Automating, Paying That Damn Debt Off, and Keeping Old Accounts Open.

-Stay focused on these 3 steps, use my word-for-word script for getting fees waived, and your score will improve over time.
+Stay focused on these 3 steps, use my word-for-word script for getting fees waived, and your credit health will improve over time.
 It’s not sexy, but it WILL save you tens of thousands of dollars.

 Ramit Sethi is the author of the New York Times bestseller, I Will Teach You To Be Rich.
 To get free word-for-word negotiation scripts and techniques to beat your credit cards, sign up for free at iwillteachyoutoberich.com.